particle-iot/docs/src/content/troubleshooting/faqs/general-knowledge/account-management-faq-2fa-account-deletion-changing-your-particle-id.md

 Also, as necessary, be sure to back up any source files you have stored in the [Web IDE](https://build.particle.io/build/new).

 Click on your email address in the top right and select the “Edit Account” option from the dropdown menu.
-You will be redirected to <https://login.particle.io/account-info?redirect=https://console.particle.io/devices>.
+You will be redirected to [another page](https://login.particle.io/account-info?redirect=https://console.particle.io/devices).
 Select the “delete account” option near the center-bottom of the page.
 You will be prompted to enter your password one more time to confirm deletion of your account.

  (_Note_ that this action is non-reversible, so be very sure that you really want the account deleted.)